-Help Maryland Kids Enjoy a Hunger-Free SummerFree and reduced-price school meals disappear each summer for nearly 400,000 Maryland kids.
+Help Maryland Kids Enjoy a Hunger-Free SummerFree and reduced-price school meals disappear each summer for hundreds of thousands of Maryland kids.
 Summer Clubs help bring them back.
 Help Us

 What are Summer Clubs?